cbpspratap/SQLTraining/Chapter 3/Readme.md

 ('f8','Vibhu Tandon','B');
 ```

-We have inserted data into each of the three tables, now let's go ahead and check data in each of the tables.
+We have inserted data into each of the three tables, now let's go ahead and check data in each of the table.
 Run below queries to check data within each tables.

 **Check data within 'student' table:**